-- (a) With the land-owner's consent, utilities shall prune trees adjacent to all distribution circuits to the following minimum clearances on no more than a 5 year cycle: 10 feet below the conductors, 8 feet to the side of the nearest conductor and 15 feet above the conductors, at the time of pruning.
-Utilities shall implement measures such as mid-cycle reviews to identify and mitigate elevated risk from tree exposure on circuits or sections of circuits that are significantly and/or continually experiencing tree-related interruptions, where it is practical to do so. - (b) Utilities shall not be required to prune to the clearance standards specified in subpart (a) of this section where: - (1) The land-owner has refused or restricted permission to prune;
+- (a) With the land-owner's consent, utilities shall prune trees adjacent to all distribution circuits to the following minimum clearances on no more than a 5 year cycle: - (1) 10 feet below the conductors; - (2) 8 feet to the side of the nearest conductor; and

-- (2) A municipality or other local governing body, by ordinance or other official means, has refused or restricted permission to prune; or - (3) Pruning to the standards specified in subpart (a) would be detrimental to the health of the tree, in which the utility shall adhere to the guidelines provided in ANSI A300 Part 1-2008 Edition.
+- (3) 15 feet above the conductors, at time of pruning. - (b) Utilities shall implement measures such as mid-cycle reviews to identify and mitigate elevated risk from tree exposure on circuits or sections of circuits that are significantly and/or continually experiencing tree-related interruptions, where it is practical to do so. - (c) Utilities shall not be required to prune to the clearance standards specified in (a) of this section where: - (1) The land-owner has refused or restricted permission to prune; - (2) A municipality or other local governing body, by ordinance or other official means, has refused or restricted permission to prune; or - (3) Pruning to the standards specified in subpart (a) would be detrimental to the health of the tree, in which the utility shall adhere to the guidelines provided in ANSI A300 Part 1-2008 Edition, available as noted in Appendix B.